 Research shows that Americans spend at least 50% of each day looking at screens — computers, smart phones, televisions, tablets and other electronic devices.
+That is why more tips here by experts are a must-read.
 How can you keep your eyes happy and healthy with all of this screen time?
 Here are some tips:

 Take breaks.
 Look at anything else but your screen for at least 20 seconds for every 20 minutes of screen time.
 This will help to give your eyes a much-deserved rest.
 Try gazing into the distance every now and then to give your eyes a break from looking up close at a screen.